-- An impairment loss is recorded immediately in profit or loss - At each reporting date an entity assesses whether there are any indicators of impairment.
-If indicators are identified the recoverable amount of the asset is estimated - Where the recoverable amount of an individual asset cannot be estimated, the recoverable amount of the cash-generating unit to which the asset belongs is estimated - Indicators of impairment include: - Decline in an asset's market value - Significant changes with an adverse effect on the entity have taken place, including changes in its technological, market, economic or legal environment - Increases in market interest rates or other market rates of return on investments - Carrying amount of the net asset is more than the estimated fair value of the entity as a whole - Evidence of damage or obsolescence of an asset - Asset no longer in use within the business or plans are in place to dispose of the asset or discontinue/restructure the operation to which the asset belongs - Economic performance of the asset is worse than expected.
+- An impairment loss (or reversal of a previous impairment) is recorded immediately in profit or loss, unless the asset is carried at a revalued amount in accordance with the revaluation model (Section 17) - At each reporting date an entity assesses whether there are any indicators of impairment.
+If indicators exist the recoverable amount of the asset is estimated - Where the recoverable amount of an individual asset cannot be estimated, the recoverable amount of the cash-generating unit to which the asset belongs is estimated - Indicators of impairment include: - Decline in an asset's market value - Significant changes with an adverse effect on the entity have taken place, including changes in its technological, market, economic or legal environment - Increases in market interest rates or other market rates of return on investments - Carrying amount of the net asset is more than the estimated fair value of the entity as a whole - Evidence of damage or obsolescence of an asset - Asset no longer in use within the business or plans are in place to dispose of the asset or discontinue/restructure the operation to which the asset belongs - Economic performance of the asset is worse than expected.